 - Year 5 and 6 act as ‘Reading Buddies’, reading during lunchtimes with younger children.

-- In Reception and Year 1, books are carefully matched to the children’s phonic level to ensure they are able to read fluently.
+- In Reception and Year 1 and 2, books are carefully matched to the children’s phonic level to ensure they are able to read fluently.
 Children are then moved on to our Accelerated Reader scheme, which helps to develop fluency and comprehension skills.
 ‘Free readers’ are also available for older children to choose from our class libraries.